 The state of Georgia also has laws governing the trucking industry.
 Every truck requires a specialized commercial license to operate trucks.
 For interstate trucking, drivers are required to have insurance coverage of at least $750,000.
 Insurance coverage of $5,000,000 is required for trucks ferrying hazardous commodities.

 In Georgia, the process of filing a lawsuit can be complicated.
 Trucking companies have their own defense attorneys, medical experts, and investigators to get them off the hook.
-At Joe Durham Jr., P.C, we are ready to fight for your rights if you’ve been involved in a Georgia truck accident.
-Here’s a brief overlook of what we do:
+At Joe Durham Jr., P.C., we are ready to fight for your rights if you’ve been involved in a Georgia truck accident.

 The trucking company and the insurance company will send a team to gather information as soon as the accident occurs.
 This ensures they limit their potential payouts.
 You should contact Joe Durham as soon as you’ve been involved in an accident.
 We will conduct an investigation of our own.